These are the main takeaways from the article and the most important facts to consider when starting a sole proprietorship:

 The following characteristics of this kind of business structure are unfavorable to business owners:

-- Unlimited personal liability — this is the biggest concern of sole proprietors.
-In case anything goes wrong they are personally liable, which means that all of their personal assets (and themselves) are jeopardized: car, house, bank account, retirement account, credit score, and more.
+- Unlimited personal liability — the biggest concern of sole proprietors is that there is no liability protection of any kind.
+In case anything goes wrong they are personally liable for their business's debts.
+This means that all of their personal assets (and themselves) are jeopardized: car, house, bank account, retirement account, credit score, and more.
 This goes for lawsuits as well — they’ll be filed against the owner of a sole proprietorship, and they are personally at fault.

 - Difficult to raise money — banks consider this type of business structure as risky, and are reluctant to lend them money because repayments are uncertain in case the business fails.
-They often request to transition to Limited Liability Company before they decide to lend the money to the owner.
+They often request to transition to a Limited Liability Company before they decide to lend the money to the owner.
 Also, it’s impossible to sell an interest in the business to acquire capital or to sell the stock, limiting the investment opportunity.
+While it is difficult to raise money, it is not impossible.
+Small business owners can get assistance from the SBA when raising funds for their business or trying to get small business loans.

 - No unemployment benefits — owners cannot file for unemployment benefits in case the business fails.